ABOUT OUR PARLOUR PALM

 I was first discovered in Central America and was brought over to London in the 1800s.
 It was here that I got the name ‘parlour palm’, as I was used for decorative purposes in the parlour, a room traditionally used for receiving guests or conducting business.
 While they didn’t know it then, I’m also a remarkably good air purifier, and will help to keep the air in your home fresh and pure.

 To this day I continue to be a houseplant favourite.
 I’ll tolerate low lighting and even a bit of gentle neglect.
-I’ve a reputation for being easy going - buy me and you’ll see!
+I’ve a reputation for being easy going.
+Pair me with my friends Sammy, Zoe and Ian who have the same easy care as me!

 DID YOU KNOW?